subigya-js/expense-tracker/README.md

 - Tailwind CSS for styling
 - shadcn/ui components for UI elements
 - Recharts for data visualization
+- ESLint for code linting
+- Lucide React for icons

 ### Backend
 - Node.js